 The utility knife is one versatile kitchen tool that has multipurpose use.
 A utility knife is portable and performs tasks easily.
 A utility knife can also act as a paring knife, with all of its qualities you already know the question of what a utility knife is used for.

 A utility knife is used for chopping, slicing, and dicing.
 It can slice fruits, chop vegetables.
-It can be used for other delicate task such as carvings and paper cutting.
+It can be used for another delicate tasks such as carvings and paper cutting.

 What is a butcher knife used for?
 A butcher knife is used for breaking down cuts of meat or trimming the fat.
 You can find a butcher’s knife in butcher restaurants and shops.